PulmTools Student ABG Workflow

 2. Check PaCO₂

-PaCO₂ reflects respiratory status.
-High PaCO₂ points toward respiratory acidosis.
-Low PaCO₂ points toward respiratory alkalosis.
+PaCO₂ tells you about the respiratory side.
+High PaCO₂ pushes toward respiratory acidosis.
+Low PaCO₂ pushes toward respiratory alkalosis.

 3. Evaluate HCO₃⁻

-HCO₃⁻ reflects metabolic status.
-Low bicarbonate suggests metabolic acidosis.
-High bicarbonate suggests metabolic alkalosis.
+HCO₃⁻ tells you about the metabolic side.
+Low bicarbonate points toward metabolic acidosis.
+High bicarbonate points toward metabolic alkalosis.

 • pH: 7.35 – 7.45